skade/yakshav.es/_sources/sustainability.md

 For transparency reasons: a regular writeup and log of things done, at least once a month.
 Also, my work output is free and open source (usually under CC-BY-4.0), for you to use, reuse and remix!

 For larger sponsors, I can definitely provide a gesture in return, such as allowing you to pick my brain about community management or even giving a talk on FOSS community subjects at your company.

+Please see the [Sponsor Florian](/sponsor-florian) page for details.